Your browser is out-of-date!

 Take a peek behind the curtain of today’s most advanced control rooms, and learn how the integration of IoT devices and KVM has improved operations in these often mission-critical environments.

-Sound & Video Contractor sat down with Rafael Serrano, head of product management, Adder Technology, to discuss the transformational technological developments that have made command and control centers into the secure, yet seamlessly collaborative and user-friendly spaces they have become.
+Rafael Serrano, head of product management, Adder Technology, discusses the transformational technological developments that have made command and control centers into the secure, yet seamlessly collaborative and user-friendly spaces they have become.

 Machine learning, advanced visualization systems with ultra-high-resolution digital displays and video walls, as well as cloud computing and virtualization have all drastically enhanced the efficiency, responsiveness, and capability of mission control rooms.
 And, as a transport mechanism technology, high-performance IP KVM (Keyboard, Video, Mouse) technology has facilitated merging those technology advancements, providing seamless, secure, and remote system management.
 Together with the use of ergonomic furniture in the design of the control room, these developments ensure minimal stress on operators so that essential emergency, transportation, and military operations can continue uninterrupted.